 Erich initially wanted to vinify an old-style "Tischwein" (table wine) for quaffing this vintage and label the wine as Kabinett trocken.
 It would have been his first in many years.

 Erich Weber also has Riesling Sekt, or sparkling wine, made in the traditional manner with the second fermentation in bottle, called Flaschengärung.
 A 2009 brut was most delicious when tasted in July 2012.
-His terroir and grapes are ideal for Sekt production, as was the tradition on the Saar and Ruwer in the latter half of the 19th century.
+His terroir and grapes are ideal for Sekt production, as was the tradition on the Saar in the latter half of the 19th century.

-An early pick is 2011 Krettnacher Altenberg Riesling Spätlese trocken ♥ (AP Nr.
+Some favorites: An early favorite is 2011 Krettnacher Altenberg Riesling Spätlese trocken ♥ (AP Nr.
 1).
-It's less austere than the 2010s from this vineyard site, but still has a lightly sparkling mouthfeel with good tension and a saline aftertaste.
+It's less austere than the 2010 bottlings from this vineyard site, but still has a slightly sparkling taste with good tension and a saline aftertaste.
 The Webers have three Fuder casks of this wine, each bottled separately under the same AP Nr.
 One cask has yet to be bottled as of October 2012 and is quite light, fine, and briny.
-In general, the Altenberg needs a little time to open up.
+In general, Altenberg needs a little time to open up.
 Initially, it can be a little tart.
 A vin de soif, or a wine for gulping down, is the 2011 Niedermenniger Sonnenberg Riesling Spätlese trocken ♥.
 It's juicy with citrus and grapefruit notes.
 The 2011 Niedermenniger Herrenberg Riesling Spätlese feinherb ♥♥ (AP Nr.
 6) is bright (8.5 per mil acidity) and very fine.
 On Falkenstein's price list, it's designated as "Fuder 5."
 It comes from Falkenstein's best parcel in Herrenberg, which is higher up the slope and formerly belonged to von Kesselstatt.
 This plot has more red slate and once had low dry stone terraces.
 The 2011 Niedermenniger Euchariusberg Riesling Auslese ♥♥ is crisp and for drinking.
 Also, a fresh, light, and piquant 2011 Niedermenniger Herrenberg Spätburgunder Spätlese trocken ♥.

-The 2010 Niedermenniger Herrenberg Riesling Spätlese ♥ was delicious upon release last spring but sold out quickly.
+Some favorites: The 2010 Niedermenniger Herrenberg Riesling Spätlese ♥ was delicious upon release last spring but sold out quickly.
 Despite no taste profile, like trocken, on the label, it had only 9.5 grams of sugar, hence legally dry with the new tolerance limit of 10 grams.
 The first bottling (AP Nr.
 1) of 2010 Krettnacher Altenberg Riesling Spätlese trocken ♥ is briny and pure.
 Although lightly effervescent (spritzig) at first, it gains a savory and subtle creaminess, but doesn't have the "blast" of 2010 Immich-Batterieberg C.A.I., for example.
 In general, Falkenstein's wines are less punchy.
 The last and third bottling (AP Nr.
 7) from another Fuder of 2010 Krettnacher Altenberg Riesling Spätlese trocken ♥ has a fresh, salty flavor with bright acidity.
 "It's fresh, racy, and pure," Erich says.
 It comes from an old-vine plot on the slope.
 These are old-style Saar wines.
 If you give them some time and an open mind, they might sneak up on you.